This is How the Disney Insider Threat Incident Reframes IAM Security

 And here’s the weird part.
 He apparently did this over the course of three months.

-While some of his changes ranged from the dumb—like replacing text with Wingdings symbols—to the obnoxious with changes to menu prices and inserting profanity, it was his marking of items that contained peanuts as safe for people with life-threatening allergies that crossed the line into the potentially deadly.
+While some of his changes ranged from the dumb—such as replacing text with Wingdings symbols—to the obnoxious with changes to menu prices and inserting profanity, it was his marking of items that contained peanuts as safe for people with life-threatening allergies that crossed the line into the potentially deadly.

 What Went Wrong?